-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, short- and long-term investments and accounts receivable.
-The Company maintains cash and cash equivalents and short- and long-term investments with various financial institutions.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents and accounts receivable.
+The Company maintains cash and cash equivalents with various financial institutions.
 Amounts held are above the federally insured limit.

 The Company's sales are primarily to companies located in the United States, Europe and Asia.
 The Company performs periodic credit evaluations of its customers' financial condition and does not require collateral.
 Accounts receivable are due principally from large U.S., European and Asia Pacific companies under stated contract terms.
+Accounts receivable, net as of December 31, 2017 for the Americas, EMEA, and APAC companies were \$71.8 million, \$16.1 million, and \$4.3 million, respectively.
 Accounts receivable, net as of December 31, 2016 for the Americas, EMEA, and APAC companies were \$81.5 million, \$15.0 million, and \$3.8 million, respectively.
-Accounts receivable, net as of December 31, 2015 for the Americas, EMEA, and APAC companies were \$79.5 million, \$12.7 million, and \$5.2 million, respectively.
-The Company's top five customers in aggregate accounted for 12%, 8%, and 10% of total revenue recognized for each of the years ended December 31, 2016, 2015 and 2014, respectively.
-No single customer accounted for more than 10% of revenue in the years ended December 31, 2016, 2015 and 2014 or for more than 10% of accounts receivable as of December 31, 2016 and 2015.
+The Company's top five customers in aggregate accounted for 9%, 12%, and 8% of total revenue recognized for each of the years ended December 31, 2017, 2016 and 2015, respectively.
+No single customer accounted for more than 10% of revenue for the years ended December 31, 2017, 2016 and 2015 or for more than 10% of accounts receivable as of December 31, 2017 and 2016.